webrcade/webrcade-docs/docs/feeds/tutorial.md

 At this point you should have a URL for the webЯcade feed that resembles the following:
 `https://pastebin.com/raw/Fchkqw6g`

-The feed can be tested by adding the feed URL within the webЯcade front-end ("Feeds" view).
+The feed can be tested by adding the feed URL within the webЯcade player ("Feeds" view).

 ## Alias Feed URL